the Civil War broke out in 1861, the newly established Confederate

 government began to issue its own money as legal tender to the

-war, the money would be redeemable.
+citizens of the South.
 The 1st note from the Government

 of the Confederate States of America was issued in April of 1861.

-note was painstakingly hand signed and numbered.
+Almost every Confederate note was painstakingly hand signed and numbered.
+These notes were printed on large sheets and then cut apart by hand.
 It is not uncommon

 Counterfeiting became a major problem

 for the South.
 The North played a big role in this action by printing

 counterfeit notes and distributing them in the South causing massive

 When the Civil War was over, the Southern infrastructure was in disarray.
 The Southern banks had no money to loan, and the price of cotton fell drastically.
 Confederate notes had no value at all.
 The US never recognized the Confederate States of America as a legitimate government, so the money, stocks, and bonds that were printed by the Confederacy had no value, and could not be transferred into US funds.
 Anyone who had invested in the Confederate government, with notes, bonds, or stocks, lost the value of what they had invested.

 far from worthless.
 Their prices range from under one hundred dollars